freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 #### Quick Sort

 There is no sorting discussion which can finish without quick sort.
-The basic concept is in the link below.
+The basic concept is given in the link below.
 [Quick Sort](http://me.dt.in.th/page/Quicksort/)

 #### Merge Sort